 Coursework in Learning Technologies includes hands-on learning and use of current technologies, development of technological solutions, consideration of theory and research, and conducting educational research.

 The M.A. is designed for students interested in a stronger research orientation compared to those who pursue the M.Ed degree in Learning Technologies.
 Students complete a thesis (plan A) or a final paper (plan B).
-View the required courses in the graduate catalogue under subplan “Learning Technologies.”
+View the required courses in the graduate catalog under subplan “Learning Technologies.”

 The Ph.D. experience is based upon your research interests with your faculty adviser.
 To view the curriculum requirements in detail visit the course catalog and look under the program subplan "Learning Technologies".